This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is reactive airways disease diagnosed?

-Caregivers will ask you about your child's symptoms.
+Healthcare providers will ask you about your child's symptoms.
 Tell them if your child's symptoms get worse when he is around pets, or smoke.
 Tell them if the symptoms get worse at night, or in cold air.
 Tell them if your infant grunts or sucks poorly when he is feeding.
-If your older child has to miss school, often feels ill, or is too tired to exercise, tell caregivers.
+If your older child has to miss school, often feels ill, or is too tired to exercise, tell healthcare providers.
 Your child may need one or more of the following tests to find the cause of his symptoms:

 - Pulse oximeter: A pulse oximeter is a device that measures the amount of oxygen in your child's blood.
 A cord with a clip or sticky strip is placed on your child's foot, toe, hand, finger, or earlobe.
 The other end of the cord is hooked to a machine.
 Never turn the pulse oximeter or alarm off.
 An alarm will sound if your child's oxygen level is low or cannot be read.

 - Mucus samples: Fluid from your child's nose or throat may be collected and tested.
-The results may tell caregivers what is causing your child's symptoms.
+The results may tell healthcare providers what is causing your child's symptoms.

 How is reactive airways disease treated?